Our bodies are designed to handle stress, and going through bouts of it is a completely normal and beneficial physiologic response.

 You see, we were never meant to stay in that stressed state for an extended amount of time, and while our bodies are incredible and can adapt to all sorts of environments and stressors, they can’t stay in that state forever without suffering and developing lasting health consequences.

 In today’s hustle and bustle, “GO, GO, GO” society, prolonged stress is becoming more and more commonplace and it’s taking a toll on our health and quality of life.
-We’re pushing our bodies and minds hard and then not taking the necessary time to rest, recover, heal and reset.
+We’re pushing our bodies and minds hard and then not taking the necessary time to rest, recover, heal and reset, taking a more wholistic approach to health and living.

-Check out this quick 12 minute morning routine to decrease the physical, mental and emotional stress on your body, and help promote health for your entire day.
+Check out this quick 12-minute wholistic living morning routine to decrease the physical, mental and emotional stress on your body and help promote health for your entire day.

 Start your day with a warm glass of pure, fresh lemon water